Bob Kudelski: Los Angeles Kings (1987-1993)

 Kudelski was drafted by the Los Angeles Kings first overall in the 1986 NHL Supplemental Draft.

 Kudelski began the 1987-88 with the Kings, and appeared in his first career NHL game on October 8, 1987, as he was held off the scoresheet in a 4-1 loss to the New York Islanders.
 On November 19, in his 17th game, Kudelski earned his first career NHL point, an assist, in a 7-5 loss to the Philadelphia Flyers.
 That would be the only point Kudelski would register in his rookie season, as he played in 26 games.
 Following the Kings game on December 10, the club sent Kudelski to their AHL affiliate, the New Haven Nighthawks, where he finished the 1987-88 season.
 With the Nighthawks, Kudelski scored 15 goals and 34 points in 50 games, however, the club failed to reach the post-season.

 He split the 1988-89 season between the Kings and Nighthawks.
-While with Los Angeles, Kudelski scored his first career NHL goal on February 12, 1989, against Alain Chevrier of the Chicago Blackhawks in a 6-2 win.
+With Los Angeles, Kudelski scored his first career NHL goal on February 12, 1989, against Alain Chevrier of the Chicago Blackhawks in a 6-2 win.
 Overall, in 14 games with the Kings, Kudelski had a goal and four points.
 In 60 games with New Haven, Kudelski scored 32 goals and 51 points, helping the club reach the playoffs.
-In 17 post-season games, Kudelski had eight goals and 13 points, as the Nighthawks lost in the Calder Cup finals to the Adirondack Red Wings.
+In 17 postseason games, Kudelski had eight goals and 13 points, as the Nighthawks lost in the Calder Cup finals to the Adirondack Red Wings.